dylan-security-journey/nist-800-171-assessment-simulation/02_SecureTech_SSP_Template.md

 ## 3.1 Access Control (AC)

 - **AC-1: Access Control Policy and Procedures**
   SecureTech maintains documented access control policies that define user roles and responsibilities.
-Policies are reviewed annually.
+Policies are reviewed annually, but some departments have not acknowledged or adopted the latest version.

 - **AC-2: Account Management**
   User accounts are managed via Azure Active Directory with automated provisioning and deactivation workflows.
+However, some terminated accounts were found to remain active beyond 30 days.

 - **AC-3: Access Enforcement**
   Role-based access controls (RBAC) are enforced across all systems, including SharePoint and internal servers.